Cygnet Class

 What will we be learning about this term?

 Don’t forget to send your child in with a named PE kit and wellington boots for wet welly walks.
 Children will also need a complete set of named spare clothes too, just in case of accidents!
+They will also need a named swimming costume and towel for our swimming lessons which will begin as soon as it is warm enough.

 Useful Documents and information: